Frequently Asked Questions

-Our state-of-the-art Float Pod keeps the water pristine.
-It filters the water 5 times between each session using a combination of a particle filter, UV light/O-Zone, as well as a slight amount of Bromine that is required by the Florida Department of Health.
+Our state-of-the-art float tanks keep the water pristine.
+It filters the water 5 times between each session using a combination of particle filters, UV light/O-Zone, as well as a slight amount of Bromine that is required by the Florida Department of Health.
 Combined with 1000 pounds of Epsom salt, it will likely be the most sanitary water you've been in!

 What do I wear?

 Floating is a private experience.
 You have your own locking room, so most chose not to wear anything.
 Material against the body can be distracting and can take away from the float experience.

 We recommend not drinking any caffeine the day of your float.
 You want your mind to be as calm as possible.
 Don't wax or shave the day of as the salt water can be irritating.
 Also, eat a small meal about an hour before so you're not hearing your grumbling stomach the whole time!
 We recommend not wearing makeup as well, but we will provide makeup removing wipes if needed.
 This helps maintain the cleanliness of the water.

 Do I need to bring anything?